 II.
 PRINCIPAL BUSINESS ACTIVITIES OF THE COMPANY (All the business activities contributing 10 % or more of the total turnover of the company shall be stated)

-S. Name and Description of main NIC Code of the % to total turnover of the Company No. Products / Services Product/ Service 1 Operation of Port Terminal Facility 52220 100%
+S. No. Name and Description of main Products / Services % to total turnover of the Company 1 Operation of Port Terminal Facility 52220 100%

 III.
 PARTICULARS OF HOLDING, SUBSIDIARY AND SUBSIDIARY COMPANIES